Metaloziz/native_js/README.md

 Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.

+Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.